-The current OSU Band Faculty includes Dr. Mikkelson, Dr. Scott A Jones, Jonathan Waters and Dr. Christopher Hoch.
+The current Ohio State Band faculty includes Dr. Mikkelson, Dr. Scott A. Jones, Dr. Christopher D. Hoch and Phillip A. Day.
 Interestingly, all but Mikkelson hold at least one degree from Ohio State.
-Jonathan Waters (associate director of Bands, director of OSU Marching Band) and Christopher Hoch (assistant director of Bands, associate director of OSU Marching Band) each received their master's degree in Wind Conducting with Dr. Mikkelson as their major professor.
+Christopher Hoch (associate director of bands and director of Marching and Athletic Bands) and Phillip Day (assistant director of bands and associate director of Marching and Athletic Bands) each received their master’s degree in wind conducting with Dr. Mikkelson as their major professor.
 These four men enjoy a kindred working relationship, strongly focused on the needs of their students, and striving to do what is best for the band program in its entirety.

 Special thanks are due to Jennifer Marie Blair, whose master's thesis served as the basis for much of the historical information contained in this document.
 Completed at The Ohio State University in 2010, her thesis is titled “The History and Development of The Ohio State University Concert Wind Band Program from 1929-1995.”